tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 <img title="" src="images/Selection_034.png" />

 Again we have successful connection as shown in the log console.
-Should there be a failure the buttons on the tool will also turn red.
+Should there be a failure, the buttons on the tool will also turn red.
 Now we click on the “Tablespaces” tab.

 <img title="" src="images/Selection_035.png" />

-Even thou we successfully connected to the databases the tool appears to have no tablespaces listed in the panes, so we have to refresh the screen by clicking on the “Refresh” button.
+Even though we successfully connected to the databases, the tool appears to have no tablespaces listed in the panes, so we have to refresh the screen by clicking on the “Refresh” button.

 <img title="" src="images/Selection_036.png" />

 When the refresh happens the tool checks the endians of both databases.
 Now we can select the tablespaces we like to transfer to the target database.
-Currently the following tablespaces can not be migrated using the tablespace method, these are system, sysaux, undo and temp.
-Normally when you create a new target database the users tablespace is normally empty.
-If you wish you transfer the users tablespace from the source you can either rename the users tablesapce on the target of drop it.
+Currently, the following tablespaces can not be migrated using the tablespace method.
+These are system, sysaux, undo and temp.
+Normally, when you create a new target database, the users tablespace is normally empty.
+If you wish you transfer the users tablespace from the source, you can either rename the users tablespace on the target or drop it.
 You will need to change the database default tablespace to sysaux for the duration of the migration as the Oracle default is the Users tablespace.
 You can do this with the command “alter database default tablespace sysaux”.
 After successful migration you should revert this back to USERS tablespace or tablespace you have created.

 The target database should only contain the following tablespaces as list in the screenshot below:

 <img title="" src="images/Selection_066.png" />

-Once you have selected the tablespaces you wish to transfer you will need to click on the button “Verify &amp; Save”.
+Once you have selected the tablespaces you wish to transfer, you will need to click on the button “Verify &amp; Save”.
 This will carry out a number of checks which will be seen in the log console.

 <img title="" src="images/Selection_037.png" />

-The very first check is the time zone file, as you can see the database have different time zones.
+The very first check is the time zone file.
+As you can see the databases have different time zones.
 My recommendation is for you to refer to Oracle Support (Metalink) on this for further details.
-For now I going to click “Yes” to ignore this as these are just proof of concept databases.
+For now I am going to click “Yes” to ignore this as these are just proof of concept databases.

 <img title="" src="images/Selection_038.png" />

-If you want to migrate all the tablespaces then ensure you select then all leaving the “Source” pane empty.
+If you want to migrate all the tablespaces, then ensure you select then all leaving the “Source” pane empty.

 In the log console you can see other checks that were carried out:

-a) Character sets must be same on both databases
+a) Character sets must be the same on both databases
-b) Checks the database log mode it must be in archivelog mode
+b) Checks the database log mode.
+It must be in archivelog mode.
 c) Checks database role (currently this tool does not support standby databases)
 d) Checks Time Zone File Versions
 e) Checks if tablespaces are Self-Contained